How much does it cost to repair an ice maker?

 Get free estimates from appliance repair specialists near you

 Ice Maker Repair Cost Guide

 Ice makers are convenient appliances that provide instant ice, and they come in many forms, from simple freezer ice makers to freestanding units.
 They rely on a range of components to operate, and issues arise, causing your ice maker to stop functioning.
 When this happens, call in a professional to deal with leaks, blockages, or system breakdowns.

-The national cost average for ice maker repair is $150 to $250, with most homeowners paying around $200 to fix a leaky freestanding ice maker.
-This project’s low cost is $75 to fix a valve on a portable ice maker.
-The high cost is $400 to replace the motor on a high-end built-in ice maker.
+The national average cost range to repair an ice maker is $150 to $250.
+Most homeowners pay around $200 to fix a leaking, freestanding ice maker.
+The low cost for this project is $75 to replace a valve on a portable ice maker.
+The cost is $400 to replace the motor on a high-end, built-in ice maker.

 |National average cost||$200|

 Ice Maker Repair Cost by Type of Machine

 The ice maker type is one of the biggest factors affecting the ice maker repair cost.
 You might have a freestanding ice maker, which is different from built-in ice makers on refrigerators and freezers.
 Many ice makers have similar problems, such as clogs, leaking valves, or issues with the motor.
 However, the way that the machines are built impacts the cost of the repair.

 A portable ice maker can become clogged, stopping it from making ice.
 A built-in ice maker may have the same issue.
 However, the built-in unit is more difficult to access, resulting in higher repair costs.
 Likewise, freezer-based ice makers are usually more complex than portable units.
 Therefore, there are more potential issues such as a blockage in the water line or the mold getting blocked.
 Freestanding units and built-in units have the highest costs because they have larger motors that develop problems in addition to the issues such as clogs or leaking valves that can be common in all types of units.
 The table below shows common ice maker types, complete with the average repair costs for each.